NanoComp/meep/doc/docs/Python_User_Interface.md

 #### Array Slices

 The output functions described above write the data for the fields and materials for the entire cell to an HDF5 file.
-This is useful for post-processing as you can later read in the HDF5 file to obtain field/material data as a NumPy array.
+This is useful for post-processing large datasets which may not fit into memory as you can later read in the HDF5 file to obtain field/material data as a NumPy array.
 However, in some cases it is convenient to bypass the disk altogether to obtain the data *directly* in the form of a NumPy array without writing/reading HDF5 files.
 Additionally, you may want the field/material data on just a subregion (or slice) of the entire volume.
 This functionality is provided by the `get_array` method which takes as input a subregion of the cell and the field/material component.
 The method returns a NumPy array containing values of the field/material at the current simulation time.

 <a id="Simulation.get_array"></a>